Amisor/SNVcalling_Nextflow/README.md

 These variants can be detected in a high-throughput manner using whole-genome sequencing (WGS) data consisting of 100–300 bp short reads.
-Accurate and efficient detection of these variants is critical for a wide range of genetic, clinical, and evolutionary studies.[1]
+Accurate and efficient detection of these variants is critical for a wide range of genetic, clinical, and evolutionary studies [1].

-Short-read sequencing for variant detection are popular, particularly in multi-sample analyses, due to its lower cost and reduced requirements for DNA quality and quantity compared to long-read sequencing technologies.[1]
+Short-read sequencing for variant detection are popular, particularly in multi-sample analyses, due to its lower cost and reduced requirements for DNA quality and quantity compared to long-read sequencing technologies [1].
 Despite its limitations, short-read data has proven to be effective for identifying SNVs and indels with high reliability [2].

 BCFtools is a powerful suite of utilities designed to handle variant calling and manipulate Variant Call Format (VCF) and Binary Call Format (BCF) files.
-It offers functionalities for variant calling, filtering, and format conversion, making it a valuable tool in genomic analyses.[2,5-6]
+It offers functionalities for variant calling, filtering, and format conversion, making it a valuable tool in genomic analyses [2, 5-6].

 The workflow employs BWA for indexing the reference genome and performing sequence alignment [3], SAMtools for managing alignment files and removing PCR duplicates [4], and BCFtools for variant calling.
 Together, these tools create a streamlined and scalable system for efficient identification of SNVs and indels with minimal user intervention.

 # Workflow Overview